Matthew-Hughes3488/ye-old-invaders/README.md

 # Ye Old Invaders

 Ye Old Invaders is a classic space invaders game with a magical twist!
 Instead of spaceships, you control a wizard defending the realm against goblin invaders.
-Cast spells, dodge goblins, and see how long you can protect the magical kingdom.
+Cast spells, dodge goblins, and see if you can defeat them before they make it... to you!

 ## Table of Contents